rolando1515/website/README.md

 I will add a H1 to the app pages and a styling for the _next div in globals.
 I'll add a Todo for you to know the places.
-I'll also mess with h1 a little and try to spot what's happening. xxxxx ROLAND xxxxx
+I'll also mess with h1 a little and try to spot what's happening.

+xxxxx ROLAND xxxxx

 The application is throwing error code 127 which means it cannot find the file or directory.
 The problem was that the dependencies were not installed.
 I installed the dependencies and the application is running.
 Using the command "npm install" in the terminal or in this case yarn and then "yarn dev" to run the application.

+xxxxxxx NOBERT xxxxxxx
+Can you give explanations for what's happening with the H1?
+Where's it's current styling is coming from.